-You want to know that your senior is well-cared-for
+You want to know that your older adult is well-cared-for

 1. Stay in touch by unexpectedly dropping in or calling